Meir017/ts-timespan/README.md

 ## remarks

-right now when calling the ctor and using more than a single number it much be inside an array, this is because of https://github.com/Microsoft/TypeScript/issues/27532
+right now when calling the ctor and using more than a single number it must be inside an array, this is because of https://github.com/Microsoft/TypeScript/issues/27532

 [npm-image]: https://img.shields.io/npm/v/ts-timespan.svg
 [npm-url]: https://npmjs.org/package/ts-timespan